 The Shrimp and Crab Program conserves and revitalizes Mississippi's shrimp and crab resource and supports habitat in order to ensure balanced and sustained utilization and maintaining stewardship of living marine resources for commercial and recreational fisheries at optimal levels as modified by social, economic and biological factors.

 The shrimp and crab fisheries are managed by the setting of seasons, gear regulations and implementation of other related management measures as required.
 Shrimp and Crab Bureau personnel work cooperatively with federal agencies, including the NMFS, U.S. Fish and Wildlife Service, GSMFC and the U.S. Geological Survey.
-Cooperating state agencies include the University of Southern Mississippi's Gulf Coast Research Laboratory, Mississippi Department of Environmental Quality, Mississippi Department of Wildlife, Fisheries and Parks, and the Mississippi Sate University Coastal Research and Extension Service, as well as neighboring state marine resource management agencies.
+Cooperating state agencies include the University of Southern Mississippi's Gulf Coast Research Laboratory, Mississippi Department of Environmental Quality, Mississippi Department of Wildlife, Fisheries and Parks, and the Mississippi State University Coastal Research and Extension Service, as well as neighbouring state marine resource management agencies.